-After a factory reset, only the firmware revision, serial number, and MAC address are preserved.
-All other data is deleted (including saved presets, added user accounts, modified passwords, and decoding settings).
+After a factory reset, only the firmware revision, serial number, MAC address, and licenses are preserved.
+All other data is deleted (including saved presets, added user accounts, modified passwords, and encoding or decoding settings).
 All settings are returned to their factory preset conditions (including the IP address).